ryanwilsond/belte/docs/Current/LowLevelFeatures.md

 This should only be used in cases where read access to a data container is tightly controlled to avoid reading while not initialized to a valid value.

-## 6.17 Double Verbatim Identifiers

-The double verbatim specifier `@@` reads all trailing characters as a part of the identifier terminating at whitespace or a subsequent `@`.
-This could be used to directly reference compiler-generated symbols.
-Here be dragons.